zoharbabin/kaltura-discord/memory-bank/completed/project-cleanup-summary.md

 - A single `.env` file is used for both the main Discord bot and the Discord Activity component
 - A symbolic link is created from `discord-activity/.env` to the main `.env` file
 - Environment-specific variables are set by deployment scripts at runtime
-- The `simplify-env.sh` script implements this approach

 ### 3. Deployment Process

 The project includes several deployment scripts:

 - `setup-and-test.sh`: Initial setup and testing
-- `simplify-env.sh`: Consolidates environment variables into a single `.env` file
 - `deploy-dev.sh`: Development deployment with Cloudflare tunnel
 - `deploy-prod.sh`: Production deployment to Cloudflare Workers
 - `test-before-deploy.sh`: Pre-deployment testing